sphinx.ext.autodoc – Include documentation from docstrings

 This value contains a list of modules to be mocked up.
 This is useful when some external dependencies are not met at build time and break the building process.
 You may only specify the root package of the dependencies themselves and omit the sub-modules:

-autodoc_mock_imports = ["django"]
+autodoc_mock_imports = ['django']

 Will mock all imports under the django package.

-New in version 1.3.
+Added in version 1.3.

 Changed in version 1.6: This config value only requires to declare the top-level modules that should be mocked.